In my quest for the perfect roar on the road, I’ve dived into the world of motorcycle exhausts. Trust me, there’s a whole lot to explore.

 In the end, it’s a deeply personal journey, one filled with choices that resonate with how you ride, where you ride, and who you are as a rider.
 I’ve found my perfect fit, and with this guide, I hope you find yours too.

 Two Brothers M2 Black Series Slip-On Exhaust

-The M2’s pipes are significantly shorter in length than other exhausts allowing it to maximize high revs.
-However, since it’s a slip-on, the benefits of its short length will vary depending on your motorcycle’s piping that’s separate from the actual exhaust.
+I noticed the M2’s pipes are noticeably shorter in length compared to other exhausts I’ve worked with, allowing it to shine at high revs.
+Since it’s a slip-on, though, how much you’ll gain from its short length can vary, depending on your motorcycle’s existing piping separate from the exhaust itself.